julzaza/wildwitchherbs/_posts/2026-01-20-balkan-oak-tree-cult.md

 ---

-## Sacred Oaks Were Not Cut
+## Christianization Did Not Remove the Tree

-One of the strongest indicators of cult worship is taboo.
+Instead of destroying oak worship, Christianity often **absorbed it**.

-Across Serbia, Bosnia, Montenegro, and parts of Croatia:
-- certain oaks were **never cut**
+Across Serbia, Bosnia, Montenegro, and parts of Croatia certain oaks were **never cut**

-- damaging them was believed to bring illness, death, or disaster
-- entire villages protected specific trees for centuries
+Entire villages protected specific trees for centuries.

-These were not forests.
-They were **individual trees** with names, histories, and power.
+Villages held feast days beneath old oaks.
+Crosses were carved into bark rather than replacing the tree.
+In Serbia, the *badnjak* — an oak branch — became central to Christmas rites.

+The theology changed.
+The behavior did not.

 ---